soilwise-he/SoilWise-documentation/tech/docs/technical_components/governance.md

 a consistent and comprehensive set of guidelines to support the development cycle of data spaces).
 Additionally, the DSSC proposes the utilization of the Building Blocks Taxonomy, which serves as a classification scheme.
-This taxonomy aids in describing, analyzing, and organizing data space initiatives based on predefined characteristics, thus promoting a structured approach to governance implementation (Figure 1)
+This taxonomy aids in describing, analyzing, and organizing data space initiatives based on predefined characteristics, thus promoting a structured approach to governance implementation (Figure 1).
+We will equally consider  the openDEI design principles for data spaces, the requirements of ISO 30401 for KM and rely on the results of the preparatory action for the data space for Agriculture (AgriDataSpace)

 <br>